Frequently Asked Questions

 Remember, we learn better when WEeLearn together!

-- What is Kids Café?
+- When and where is Kids Café?

 As a result of Kids Café, thousands of Salt Lake County children and teens have an opportunity to eat.
-Many of the youth who spend hours at the County Library are doing so hungry, knowing that the hunger will not subside when they finally return home.
+Many of the youths who spend hours at the County Library are doing so hungry, knowing that the hunger will not subside when they finally return home.
 Thanks to Kids Café they can have a full stomach and are better able to learn and behave appropriately.
 In addition, County Library team members are able to connect children and their parents to other services and to make a positive difference in their lives.

 The following County Library locations participate in Kids Café: